East Point Academy: 2014 Inspiration Trust takeover

 After 3 years under the management of the AET, the academy was placed in "special measures" by Ofsted.
 In July 2014 it was announced that the academy faced a takeover from the Norfolk-based Inspiration Trust, due to the academy making insufficient progress towards moving out of special measures.

 A spokesman for the Department for Education (DfE) said: "We have consistently demonstrated that where we find failure we will not hesitate to take action – regardless of the type of school.
 We are now working closely with AET and the school to ensure pupils’ education is not disrupted."
 A monitoring inspection in May 2014 pointed to a "steady improvement" in students’ attainment and progress, saying East Point was making "reasonable progress towards the removal of special measures".

 Dame Rachel de Souza, the Chief Executive of Inspiration Trust was approached by the DfE about adding the academy to its growing portfolio.
 The DfE believed that her trust was in a better geographic and cohesive position compared to the AET, with the aim to bring the academy out of special measures quickly.
 (In July 2014, the next nearest AET sponsored academy to East Point Academy was in Felixstowe, approximately 40–50 miles away) "There’s a geographic logic to the change.
 We are [East Point Academy is] 10 miles from Great Yarmouth, where we have the primary academy.
 I think that’s what can make the difference."

 In September 2014 the Principal (Neil Powell) and other senior members of staff threatened to quit the Academy if the proposed takeover did materialise.
 This was mainly due to the disruption it would cause to the ongoing progress towards moving the academy out of special measures.

 In December 2014 the Vice Principal of Inspiration Trust sponsored Thetford Academy, Kevin Blakey, replaced Neil Powell as Principal of East Point Academy, when Inspiration Trust completed the takeover.
-Mr. Powell cited that he will be "staying with the AET" and was installed Principal of the AET sponsored Unity City Academy in Middlesbrough in January 2015.
-Following the Jan 2016 DfE letter complaining about 'unacceptably low standards' and failing to move the academy out of Special Measures, Mr. Powell resigned and left UCA in April 2016, returning to East Anglia in September 2016 as headteacher of North Walsham High School, which is administered by the local council and not the AET.
+Powell cited that he will be "staying with the AET" and was installed Principal of the AET sponsored Unity City Academy in Middlesbrough in January 2015.
+Following the Jan 2016 DfE letter complaining about 'unacceptably low standards' and failing to move the academy out of Special Measures, Powell resigned and left UCA in April 2016, returning to East Anglia in September 2016 as headteacher of North Walsham High School, which is administered by the local council and not the AET.

 In October 2016, approximately 2 years after the Inspiration Trust acquired the academy, it was rated as "Good" by Ofsted.
 In addition, for the criteria "Effectiveness of leadership and management", was rated as "Outstanding".